6.2.9 Fire resistance

 Horizontal and vertical cavity barriers should be protected by DPCs arranged to shed moisture away from the sheathing.
 Horizontal cavity barriers in masonry cladding, except under eaves, should be protected with:

-- DPC tray with a 100mm minimum upstand, or
+- a DPC tray with a 100mm minimum upstand, or

 - a polyethylene-encased cavity barrier with a 100mm minimum upstand.